roboscienceorg/book/source/Math/Probability.rst

 Uncertainty and Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Recall that random variables are drawn from some probability
+Recall that random variables are drawn from some :index:`probability
-distribution function.
+distribution` function.
 Often these are the normal distributions seen in
 many areas of the sciences, but can be any shape as long as the area
 under the curve is one.
 Specifically, the normal distribution is given
 by